nibiew/AerolithOnStream/README.md

 			"nick": "BotAccount",
 			"channel": "Streamer",
 			"theme": "Dark Black",
+			"input_background": "#16161d",
 			"font": "Arial",
-			"colours": ["yellow", "black", "sandy brown"],
+			"colours": ["yellow", "#bdb7ab", "sandy brown"],
 			"box_height": [25, 5, 5]
 		}

 ### Setting up your own bot
-Instructions adapted from https://github.com/danibarker/TwitchBot.
+Instructions adapted from https://github.com/danibarker/TwitchBot (the most awesome Scrabble bot in existence!)
 You can run AerolithOnStream.py if you have python, or the exe if you don't.

   	1. Create a new Twitch account with the username you want the bot to have and log in.